digideskio/cpd/README.md

 Here are all the great features that have been implemented so far!

+### 2.4.3
+- Fixed an error that was causing WordPress to declare an array invalid

 ### 2.4.2.1
 - Altered code to make the plugin compatible with older versions of PHP